frnco/vimeo_3/README.md

 # vimeo_3
 Vimeo API v3 GEM

-Add it to your Gemfile:
+Add it to your Gemfile (The gem uses semantic versioning):

-    gem 'vimeo_3', github: 'frnco/vimeo_3'
+    gem 'vimeo_3', '~0.0.1'

 Use it: